-I added lavender to the classic shortbread cookies recipe.
+I added lavender to the classic shortbread ratio.
 That’s entirely optional.
 I love lavender, but not everybody is a fan and that’s okay.
 Follow the recipe below but skip the lavender to make them plain if you prefer.
-Or you can try a different dried herb or spice.
-You can get really creative with this basic shortbread recipe, as long as you keep the ratio of ingredients intact.
-You can infuse lavender into liquids like water and milk just like tea to make panna cotta tarts or lavender chocolate truffles.
-You can also infuse honey with lavender to make homemade lavender honey.
+Or you can try a different dried herb or spice, or even tea!

 Is lavender edible?